Blogs

 wave

-The incident occurred in the early hours of December 30th, 2024, at the Mulwala Water Ski Club.
-The footage, shown in court, depicts a heated argument escalating into a physical confrontation.
-Balta is seen running towards the victim, Thomas Walshbrook, pushing him to the ground, and punching him repeatedly.
-The prosecution argued the assault was a serious offense, highlighting the victim's near-miss with a potentially fatal head injury on the concrete.
-Sergeant Tozer stated, “Your Honour can see he becomes fully airborne and travels a metre or a metre-and-a-half… It is only sheer luck that his head did not make contact with that concrete.”
+It was the early hours of December 30th, 2024.
+Apparently, there was some kind of argument, and things got seriously out of hand.
+CCTV footage shows Balta getting into a physical altercation with a man named Thomas Walshbrook.
+The footage shows Balta running towards Walshbrook, pushing him hard to the ground, and then… well, it’s hard to watch.
+Repeated punches.
+The prosecution made a big deal about how close Walshbrook came to hitting his head on the concrete.
+Sergeant Tozer even said something like, "Your Honour can see he becomes fully airborne and travels a metre or a metre-and-a-half… It is only sheer luck that his head did not make contact with that concrete."
+Seriously, it was scary.

 FAQ